-For the longest time, I’d wanted to visit Iceland and our first ever trip was one I savoured and planned to an inch of its life.
+For the longest time, I’d wanted to visit Iceland and our first-ever trip was one I savoured and planned to an inch of its life.
 I was determined to do, eat and find all the other things to do in Iceland.
-My plan was to leave no stone unturned and no experience undiscovered.
+I planned to leave no stone unturned and no experience undiscovered.

-Obviously, reality kicks in pretty quick and with any holiday you soon realise the importance of prioritising and visiting a place twice.
+Obviously, reality kicks in pretty quickly and with any holiday you soon realise the importance of prioritising and visiting a place twice.

 Now, whether it’s your first, second or ninetieth trip to Iceland, I’m almost sure you won’t have seen everything on this pretty vast island.
 It’s an island of huge mountains, volcanic landscapes, geothermal activity, stunning sites and the most friendly locals.